Sheila-Alleria/airbnb_seattle/README.md

 ## Installation <a name="installation"></a>

-The libraries used in this analysis process include: pandas, numpy, matplotlib.pyploy, seaborn, scipy, PIL, requests, io, sklearn
+The libraries used in this analysis process include: pandas, numpy, matplotlib.pyplot, seaborn, scipy, PIL, requests, io, sklearn

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.